kubernetes-retired/kubefed/README.md

 These fundamental concepts provide building blocks that can be used by higher-level APIs:

-- **Status** collects the status of resources distributed by federation across all federated clusters
+- **Status** collects the status of resources distributed by Kubefed across all federated clusters
 - **Policy** determines which subset of clusters a resource is allowed to be distributed to
 - **Scheduling** refers to a decision-making capability that can decide how workloads should be spread across different clusters similar to how a human